FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 other point worth mentioning, and that is to check the charges made for

-regular visits, vaccinations etc. as costs can vary quite dramatically
+regular visits, vaccinations and so on, as costs can vary quite dramatically

 Although you should expect to pay a reasonable amount (and NEVER make a decision based solely on price) when you're choosing a veterinarian make sure that you're not being overcharged for routine procedures and appointments.

-Even with the best of intentions and preparation we can't see what may happen in the future
+Even with the best of intentions and preparation we can't see what might happen down the road.

 Changes of staff or policy, rising fees, inadequate care for serious conditions, relocation, changes to opening hours, even personality conflicts..... any of these (and many more) could make your choice of vet a poor fit somewhere down the road.